pristineio/webrtc-build-scripts/README.md

 ```

-Then you can build the libraries
+Then you can build the Android example
 ```shell

 # Build apprtc